Early Symptoms of Liver Damage

 Certain symptoms signal an urgent need for medical care:

-If you experience any of these red flag symptoms, seek medical help right away.
+If you experience any of these red flag symptoms, seek medical attention right away to prevent further damage.

 Causes